norc-heal/heal-data-pkg-guide/docs/fit/best-fit-annotation-recs.md

     * Start annotating "Top-down" as soon as possible
     * Audit all [study files/resources](../terms/index.md#study-filesresources) already produced by or for your study
+        * If you are late in your study and have accumulated many study files already, establishing file naming and organization conventions now and back-applying them may be quite burdensome and potentially prone to error
-        * We generally recommend that you leave file names and organization as is - However, we do request that you consider the following exceptions:
+        * Therefore, we generally recommend that you leave file names and organization as is - However, we do request that you consider the following exceptions:
             * Where practicable to implement (without duplicating original files), organize all study files/resources into a single study folder/directory (study folder/directory may of course have sub-directories; see [here](../guidance/file-org.md) for guidance on and examples of recommended study folder/directory structure)
             * If you have sets of "like" files (e.g. a similarly formatted tabular data file or brain imaging file per study subject per study timepoint), it may be well worth establishing file naming and organization conventions based on [HEAL recommendations for organizing and naming study files/resources](../file-o-and-n/index.md) now and back-applying them just for these file sets - doing so may make it possible/easier to annotate these file sets in one go instead of annotating them singly one at a time, and so may substantially reduce annotation/data-sharing burden for the study group
     * Initialize your [Data Package](../terms/index.md#data-package)